gladsonrobinson/anyf-spa/README.md

 #Build and run

-docker build --tag=anyfin-spa .
+docker build --tag=anyf-spa .

-docker-compose -p anyfin-spa up
+docker-compose -p anyf-spa up

 #check the app in